Power to the people

 Pedalboards, pedalboards, pedalboards.
-When we're not analysing star 'boards (you can see plenty of those in our pro pedalboards gallery), we're looking at each other's, gazing in wonder and, of course, envy.
+When we're not analysing star 'boards (you can see plenty of those in our monster pro pedalboards gallery), we're looking at each other's, gazing in wonder and, most likely, envy.

 As anyone who's spent literally days of their lives wrangling with patch cables and isolated power supplies will know, putting together the perfect pedalboard is a fine art, and like any fine art, it should displayed - perhaps in a physical gallery, perhaps in an online one.
 And that's where we come in.